Random phaseless sampling for causal signals in shift-invariant spaces: a zero distribution perspective

 \subsection{Related work}

-Shift-invariant space (SIS) has a good many applications in signal processing.
-Please refer to \cite{FAA,SHI,Zayed0} and the references therein for a few examples.
-For a generator $g: \mathbb{R}\rightarrow \mathbb{C}$, its SIS is defined as Recently, PLS in SISs received much attention (e.g.\cite{Sun2,Sun1,Iserles,QiyuPR,QiyuPR1,Jaming}).
-Particularly, it was investigated for bandlimited signals in Thakur \cite{Iserles} and P. Jaming, K. Kellay and R. Perez Iii \cite{Jaming}.
+SIS has many applications in signal processing.
+Please refer to \cite{FAA,Fienup289,SHI,Zayed0} and the references therein for a few examples.
+For a generator $g: \mathbb{R}\rightarrow \mathbb{C}$, its SIS is defined as where $ \{c_{k}\}_{k\in \mathbb{Z}}\in \ell^{2}$ means $\sum_{k\in \mathbb{Z}} |c_{k}|^{2}<\infty.$ Recently, PLS in SISs received much attention (e.g.\cite{Sun2,Sun1,Iserles,QiyuPR,QiyuPR1,Jaming}).
+Particularly, it was investigated for bandlimited signals in Thakur \cite{Iserles}, P. Jaming, K. Kellay and R. Perez Iii \cite{Jaming} and C.K.
+Lai, F. Littmann, E. Weber \cite{Fienup45}.
 Note that the spaces of bandlimited signals are shift-invariant and the corresponding generators (sinc function or its dilations) are infinitely supported (c.f. \cite{BINHAN,BHBOOK}).
-Chen, Cheng, Sun and Wang \cite{QiyuPR} established the PLS of nonseparable real-valued signals in the SIS from a compactly supported generator.
-W. Sun \cite{Sun1} established it for nonseparable real-valued signals in B-spline SISs.
+Chen, Cheng, Sun and Wang \cite{QiyuPR} established the PLS of nonseparable (the definition of nonseparability is postponed to section \ref{ppp786}) real-valued signals in the SIS from a compactly supported generator.
+W. Sun \cite{Sun1} established the PLS for nonseparable real-valued signals in SISs generated by B-splines.

 Note that the generators and signals in \cite{Sun1,QiyuPR} are all real-valued, and the sampling is deterministic.
 Motivated by the results therein we will investigate the random PLS of causal signals in complex (or real)-generated SISs.
-Here a signal $f\in V(g)$ is causal if
+Here a signal $f\in V(g)$ is said to be causal if

 The set of causal signals in $V(g)$ is denoted by $V_{\hbox{ca}}(g)$.
 Causal signals are an important class of signals (c.f. \cite{FAA,causal1,causal2}).
 Particularly, the Fourier measurement-based PR of causal signals in SISs was addressed in \cite{FAA}.
-In what follows, we introduce the motivations.
+In what follows, we introduce the motivation.